 The Add Join tool links the fields from the join table to a base table.

-When you create a joined table, you can use the appended fields in field calculations or for labeling, symbolizing, or querying the data.
+When you create a joined table, the appended fields can be used in field calculations or for labeling, symbolizing, or querying the data.
 The fields that are appended from the join table are not permanently attached to the base table.
-You can undo joins to remove the appended fields.
+Joins can be undone to remove the appended fields.

 Join Field tool